- Academic Philosophy

 - a writing course

-- at least two courses from each of our three resource areas (environmental sciences, human studies, and arts and design)
+- at least two courses from each of the three resource areas (environmental sciences, human studies, and arts and design)

 Courses that fulfill resource area and other requirements are indicated by starred codes in the course catalog: